 So yes, where you’re born matters.

 I loved The Tipping Point, and I expect Outliers to be just as awesome.
-I’m really glad I read the summary first, because now I’m actually more interested in it than before – it feels refreshing to hear some counter-arguments to the self-made man for a change!
+I’m really glad I read the summary first.
+Now, I’m even more interested in it than before.
+It is refreshing to hear some counter-arguments to the “self-made man” myth.
+I hope you enjoyed our brief book summary of Outliers by Malcolm Gladwell.
+This one’s definitely worth your time.